kiselev-nikolay/go-test-docker-dependencies/readme.md

 # Go Test Docker Dependencies

-Go test docker dependencies is used to declare the dependencies required to run the test in the docker.
+Go test docker dependencies is used to declare the dependencies required to run the test with something running in docker.
 For example this could be a database.

 Currently available:
 + PostgreSQL